-Several states currently require employers to provide COVID-19 workplace safety training to employees.
-This article outlines the state-specific orders, guidelines, and regulations mandating COVID-19 employee training and OSHA’s training recommendation in its revised COVID-19 workplace guidance.
+Several states currently require or strongly encourage employers to provide COVID-19 workplace safety training to employees.
+Below, we outline the state regulations and guidelines regarding COVID-19 employee training, as well as OSHA’s training recommendation in its revised COVID-19 workplace guidance.

 On June 10, 2021, the Occupational Safety and Health Administration’s (OSHA) issued revised COVID-19 workplace guidance to protect workers and mitigate and prevent the spread of COVID-19 in the workplace.

 OSHA’s revised COVID-19 workplace guidance advises employers to “train workers” on various safe work practices, including new scientific evidence on how the virus spreads, vaccinations, increased ventilation, masks, and social distancing.